RoronoaFilip/Spotify/README.md

 The `Client` must create an Instance of the `SourceDataLine` Class from the java Sound API from the received Response, a Thread that connects to the `Server`'s thread through a `java.net` Connection to read the song (as bytes) and write them to the `SourceDataLine` Object.

 To stop the Song, the `Client` must call the `stop()` Method of the `SourceDataLine` Object.
 The Thread from the `Server`'s side will stop automatically without throwing Exceptions.

+The Unit Tests require Mockito and the `My - Recording.wav` File to run properly.

 Enjoy streaming your favorite Music with my simple Spotify Program.